-Chapter 6 "Operation" on page 47.
+Chapter 6 "Operation" on page 45.

-Before every start up, carry out all required visual inspections and function tests.
+Before every start up, carry out all required visual inspections and function tests % Chapter 5 "Checks prior to start up" on page 39.

 Ensure the compliance with the specified operating, maintenance and repair measures to maintain the functional safety of your machine.